eugene-g/ambiata-weather/README.md

 **AmbiataWeather** — main application, --help for usage info.

-Before build, open console and invoke **paket install** command in the project root to download referenced libraries and tools.
+Before build, open console and invoke **paket restore** command in the project root to download referenced libraries and tools.